AntonioTorres23/OpenGL_Notes/Overview on Shaders.md

 The image may not be exactly what you would expect, since we only supplied 3 colors, not the huge color palette we're seeing now.
 This is all the result of something called **fragment interpolation** in the fragment shader.
 When rendering a triangle the rasterization stage usually results in a lot more fragments than vertices originally specified.
 The rasterizer then determines the positions of each of those fragments based on where they reside on the triangle shape.

 Based on these positions, it **interpolates** all the fragment shader's input variables.
 Say for example we have a line where the upper point has a green color and the lower point a blue color.
-If the fragment shader is run at a fragment that resides around a position at 70% of the line, its resulting ccolor input attribute would then be a linear combination of green and blue; to be precise: 30%
+If the fragment shader is run at a fragment that resides around a position at 70% of the line, its resulting color input attribute would then be a linear combination of green and blue; to be precise: 30% blue and 70% green.

+This is exactly what happened at the triangle.
+We have 3 vertices and 3 colors, and judging from the triangle's pixels it probably contains around 50,000 fragments, where